Tom Waes: Undercover

 Waes plays a leading role in the series Undercover, playing the undercover agent Bob Lemmens.
 The television series was produced by both Netflix and the Belgian public TV station Eén.
 It was released directly as a full series, with the first season premiering on Eén in Belgium on February 24, 2019, and being made available on Netflix on May 3, 2019.
 The second season was scheduled for release on Eén on September 6, 2020, and was eventually released on November 8, 2020.
 The third season premiered in November 2021.

 Television prizes

 In 2015 Waes won three prizes at the WorldMediaFestival: Reizen Waes won in the category 'Travel Documentaries', Wauters vs. Waes in the 'Other Entertainment' category and The Blacklist, a program for children in which Waes tries to make six seemingly impossible dreams come true, in the 'Children/Youth Special Entertainment' category.

-Private life
+Personal life

 Waes has three children.
 Apart from Dutch he speaks German, English, French and Spanish.

+On November 30, 2024, Waes was seriously injured in a car accident in Antwerp.
+Around 1:00 in the morning he drove his vintage Porsche into a crash absorber.
+The roof of the car had to be cut open to free him.
+After being in mortal danger for several hours, he was declared out of danger in the morning of the 30th.
+According to his family, his condition is "serious, but stable".
+He suffered multiple fractures and was kept in an artificial coma.